PyroMikeGit/SuperKaizoIronMON/README.md

 9. Unbanned Moves:
    - Attacking moves with HP draining effects such as Giga Drain are legal; you can't exploit healing off of wild Pokémon.
    - Non-attacking moves such as Pain Split, Leech Seed, etc. are still banned
 10. Only one HM Friend allowed prior to Mid-game pivot, to prevent unnecessarily scouting moves on all Pokémon.
-You may view its moves by teaching it an HM, but avoid looking at its stats.
+You may view its moves by teaching it a legal-to-use TM or HM, but must avoid looking at its stats.
 11. No [Legendary](https://www.serebii.net/pokemon/legendary.shtml) favorites

 ## Game Specific Rules